Maharaja Sriram Chandra Bhanja Deo University: University at a glance

-The Maharaja Sriram Chandra Bhanja Deo University (MSCB University), formerly known as North Orissa University (NOU), was founded by the Government of Odisha under Section 32 of the Odisha University Act, 1989 (Act 5 of 1989), by notice No. 880 dated 13th July 1998.
+The Maharaja Sriram Chandra Bhanja Deo University (MSCB University), formerly known as North Orissa University (NOU), was founded by the Government of Odisha under Section 32 of the Odisha University Act, 1989 (Act 5 of 1989), by notice No. 880 dated 13 July 1998.

 The university was established in 1999 on a 98.84-acre site in Takatpur, Baripada, in the Mayurbhanj District of Odisha.
 It was created by separating from Utkal University and operates as an affiliating institution.
-The University has been acknowledged by the University Grants Commission in accordance with Sections 2(f) and 12(B) of the UGC Act, 1956, effective from February 15, 2000, and June 21, 2006, respectively.
+The university has been acknowledged by the University Grants Commission in accordance with Sections 2(f) and 12(B) of the UGC Act, 1956, effective from 15 February 2000, and 21 June 2006, respectively.
 The university's geographical authority include the Mayurbhanj and Keonjhar districts in the northern region of Odisha, which are densely inhabited with tribal populations.
 NOU has authority over a total of 103 institutions, which includes 65 colleges in Mayurbhanj and 38 colleges in Keonjhar.
 Among these schools, there are 2 autonomous institutions, 2 law colleges, and 3 teachers' education (B.Ed.) colleges, one of them reserved for physically challenged students.
 These colleges provide education to a significant number of students at both the undergraduate and postgraduate levels.

-MSCB University has recognition from prestigious organizations such as the Bar Council of India, DEC, IGNOU, NCTE, and is included in the Association of Indian Universities and Association of Commonwealth Universities.
+MSCB University has recognition from prestigious organisations such as the Bar Council of India, DEC, IGNOU, NCTE, and is included in the Association of Indian Universities and Association of Commonwealth Universities.